-Mid-City Rapid will be a high-speed, limited-stop bus service between San Diego State University and Downtown San Diego along El Cajon and Park boulevards.
-The ten-mile project will provide North Park, City Heights, and College area residents, students, and workers with a fast and reliable way to get around in one of this region’s key transportation corridors.
+Mid-City Rapid is a high-speed, limited-stop transit service between San Diego State University and Downtown San Diego along El Cajon and Park boulevards.
+The ten-mile project provides North Park, City Heights, and College area residents, students, and workers with a fast and reliable way to get around in one of this region’s key transportation corridors.

-An Integrated Rapid Bus System: Mid-City Rapid and the Future I-15 Bus Rapid Transit Project
+An Integrated Rapid Transit System: Mid-City Rapid and the SR 15 Mid-City Centerline Rapid Transit Project

 The SANDAG Regional Transportation Plan envisions an integrated rapid transit network.
-The Mid-City Rapid Bus route will connect to the I-15 Bus Rapid Transit Project, which in turn will link downtown and Mid-City to the job centers in Mira Mesa, Sabre Springs, Rancho Bernardo, and Escondido.
-Plans for the I-15 project include two stations in Mid-City , one each at the El Cajon Boulevard and University Avenue ramps.
-Passengers will be able to easily transfer between the Mid-City Rapid and I-15 routes.
+Rapid 215 connects to Rapid routes 235 and 237 along Interstate 15 (I-15), linking Downtown San Diego and Mid-City to the job centers in Mira Mesa, Sabre Springs, Rancho Bernardo, and Escondido.
+The SR 15 Mid-City Centerline Rapid Transit Project will include two stations, one each at the El Cajon Boulevard and University Avenue ramps.
+Passengers will be able to easily transfer between Rapid 215 and I-15 routes.

 For more information, call the project information line at (877) 379-0110 or email firstname.lastname@example.org.